junmckill/WeSupplyWorker/README.md

 3 Loop through the List / Pages

 4 Insert missing returns in DB (Hdr, Dtl).
-Detail records needs to be one per item (e.g. quantity = 5 will generate 5 records.)

 Note: API to return a single return does not include item sku making it not usable for our objective
 ----------------------------------------------------------------------------------------------------